Benefits of a Post Baccalaureate Program for Medical School Applications | MedSchoolCoach

 Western University of Health Sciences Master of Science in Medical SciencesWestern University of Health Sciences College of Osteopathic Medicine of the Pacific, College of Dental Medicine, College of Pharmacy, and College of Podiatric Medicine.

-• What percentage of students will be accepted to MD schools?
-To DO schools?
+• What percentage of students are accepted to MD schools after this program?
+What about to DO schools?

-• How long does the average person take to finish the program?
+• How long does the average person take to finish this program?

 • Is there career advising available?

 • Is there built in MCAT studying time?
-Are there MCAT preparation classes included?
+Are MCAT preparation classes included?

 Recent Blog Posts